Q: What Happens During the Initial Assessment?

 Q: What Rebate(s) Can I Obtain?

-If your General Practitioner (GP) feels it is appropriate, your child may be placed on Chronic Disease Management Plan (formerly the Enhanced Primary Care Plan), registered with Medicare.
+If your General Practitioner (GP) feels it is appropriate, you or your child may be placed on Chronic Disease Management Plan (formerly the Enhanced Primary Care Plan), registered with Medicare.
 Generally, this enables you to claim back a portion of their fees for 5 visits per year.
 If your child is placed on a care plan, we require a copy of the plan so that we can enter your doctor’s details on our invoice.

 Private Health Insurance